horsemanoffaith/Unity-for-Arch/README.md

 Compiling from source
 ---------------------

+2/19/2017- I have removed appmenu-qt from the build order because it is failing to build and I have seen no difference in Unity without the package.
+Once a workaround/fix is applied, I will reintroduce it into the build order.

+Libindicate and Libindicate-qt are optional packages.
+Neither have been updated on Launchpad for quite some time, and based on research, the indicator-messages have taken over their duties.
+If you find that you need these packages, they are included in the repo for you.

 Please make sure you don't already have modified versions of the dependencies installed.
 For example, gtk3-ubuntu might fail to compile if there's a modified version of gtk3 already installed.

 Packages ending with "-ubuntu" contain Ubuntu patches and *REPLACE* Arch Linux versions of those packages.